datsoftlyngby/dat2sem-architecture-template/README.md

 ### The *Command* pattern

-Use a Command pattern when want to be able to choose between different methods at runtime, and you want to encapsulate the logic of choosing the method and the number of methods to choose from.
+Use a Command pattern when you want to be able to choose between different methods at runtime, and you want to encapsulate the logic of choosing the method and the number of methods to choose from.

-The idea is to embed the methods in objects all implementin a common command interface.
+The idea is to embed the methods in objects; all implementing a common command interface.
 All methods shall of course have the same signature and return type.

 ```Java